 Boarders

-Full boarding or day (for a minority), nothing in between.
+Full boarding or day (around 10 per cent are day pupils), nothing in between.
 Less ‘all or nothing’ than it used to be, with school now quite flexible about girls going home at weekends.
-Some of the loveliest boarding accommodation we’ve seen is spread across the en
+Some of the loveliest boarding accommodation we’ve seen is

 Ethos & heritage